-At Reproductive Health Group, Professor Luciano Nardo and the team are proud to deliver the highest quality care and professional advice for every patient, regardless of relationship status or sexual orientation.
+At Reproductive Health Group, we are proud to deliver the highest quality care and professional advice for every patient, regardless of relationship status or sexual orientation.

 We offer a comprehensive range of fertility investigations and treatments for female same-sex partners and single women.
 Our dedicated team has an in-depth understanding and will support you on your incredible journey to create your family.

 A popular option for single women or same sex couples is Intrauterine Insemination (IUI) using donor sperm.
 This treatment allows women to become pregnant without having a male partner.